Solving linear systems can sometimes be a necessary component of solving nonlinear systems.

 $\begin{align*} y=&\left[ C_1 \sin \left( \frac{\sqrt{15}}{2} x \right) + C_2 \cos \left( \frac{\sqrt{15}}{2} x \right) \right] e^{\frac{1}{2}x} \\ &+ x + \frac{1}{10} \sin x - \frac{3}{10} \cos x + C_3 \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Higher-Order Variation of Parameters.
-Justin Math: Linear Algebra. https://justinmath.com/higher-order-variation-of-parameters/
+In Justin Math: Linear Algebra. https://justinmath.com/higher-order-variation-of-parameters/